Bijoujs/Bijou.js/README.md

 ---

-Returns a comma seperated list from the specified array.
+Returns a comma separated list from the specified array.

 ```js
 _$.arrayToCSV([